 - 1 recipe for spicy potato filling

-- about 2 cups cooking oil for deep frying
+- 2 to 3 cups cooking oil for deep frying

 - 2 tablespoons butter